 Local: Lotteries are illegal except as authorized by Illinois law.
 All municipalities and counties are authorized to license raffles and charge license fees to be set by their governing bodies.
 Every county except Cook County must, and Cook County may, have a system for licensing nonprofit organizations to operate "poker runs."
 (230 ILCS 15/1 ff.)

 Comparison of states' lotteries

-Forty-four states operate lotteries.
-All with net receipts over \$200 million are listed below.
+Forty-five states operate lotteries.
+All that have annual net receipts over \$200 million are listed below.